List of Downton Abbey characters: Anna Bates

 In the third episode of the fourth series, Anna is violently assaulted and raped by Lord Gillingham's valet while the rest of family members and staff are attending a concert above stairs in the house.
-Anna only tells Mrs Hughes of the crime, fearing her husband would commit murder if he discovered the truth.
+Anna tells only Mrs Hughes of the crime, fearing her husband would commit murder if he discovered the truth.
 She becomes distant from everyone, and is unable to even bear Mr Bates's touch, as she confesses to Mrs Hughes that she feels she no longer deserves him, and feels unclean.
 She decides to move back into Downton Abbey, leaving Mr Bates hurt and confused.
 Soon, however, Mrs Hughes tells Mr Bates what happened to Anna, although she refuses to disclose who was the culprit.
 Mr Bates reassures Anna that nothing will change between them, and that he will always support her.
 The two try to continue their lives; however, both find it difficult to look past what has happened.
 Mr Green briefly returns to Downton, and Lady Mary persuades Lord Gillingham to dismiss him, although she does not give him a reason.
 Anna worries that Mr Bates will have his revenge if her attacker's identity is ever revealed.
 Bates one day sets off to York alone, and returns the same day, and the family soon learn that Mr Green died in London that day, after falling under a bus.
 Anna is frightened that Bates discovered the truth and took his revenge.